 If relevant, include a section where you describe how others (beyond your team) contributed both to different parts of the work and to the text in the writeup.
 My expectations are that the strong majority of both the work you report on and the writeup text will be yours, but it's generally okay if relatively minor subsets are from others, as long as these are flagged as such.

 Be sure to pay attention to these pointers regarding writing technical papers.

-Submit either PDF or HTML, via email attachment.
+Submit PDF via an email attachment.
 I generally review papers from hardcopy, so it needs to print clearly and with sufficiently large text and figures.
 If you use color figures, mention that in your cover note so I can send it to an appropriate printer.
 In addition, also submit your document source.
 It doesn't need to build (e.g., okay to leave out LaTeX packages and figures; it can be helpful to include your bib file, though).

 To give you a flavor of possible projects, here are examples of what students have done in the past (note that some of these could make sense to redo or work on further, so it's okay to consider pursuing one of these):